The 3rd Wish: To Rock the World

-The 3rd Wish: To Rock the World (sometimes just called The 3rd Wish) is the fourth solo studio album by American hip hop recording artist SPM.
+The 3rd Wish: To Rock the World (sometimes just called The 3rd Wish) is the fourth studio album by American rapper South Park Mexican.
 It was released on November 23, 1999 via Dope House Records.

-Local success
+Commercial performance

 The 3rd Wish was a Houston area hit, with the single "High So High" gaining much local buzz and even charting at #50 on the Billboard Hot Rap Tracks chart.
 The 3rd Wish is Coy's first album to chart, peaking at #89 on the Top R&B/Hip-Hop Albums with 60,000 copies sold in the first week released.
 This eventually lead to SPM signing a joint venture between his label and Universal Music Group in 2000 which earned him a $500,000 advance and national distribution.